KseniaSkirpichnikova/ceudsd/seminar/SQL3/README.md

 ## Exercise 1

-Using the populations table focused only for the year 2015, create a new field AS popsize_group to organize population size into
+Select the populations records where year is 2015, create a new field AS popsize_group to organize population size into

 * 'large' (> 50 million),